 Comunitaria Decree: Two versions of one Comunitaria Decree formalized the licensing process for prospective licensees.
 This was the major breakthrough that foreign operators had been waiting for as it finally opened the doors to the Italian betting market.

-Legal Online Betting Activities in Italy:
+Legal Online Betting Markets in Italy:

 You may legally participate in any of the following forms of gambling at any Italian betting site that is properly licensed.